 Radio Frequency (RF) sealing

-In the context of how RF sealing works, it is quite simple.
-Radio-frequency waves are employed to fuse together two or more layers of plastic materials, which are commonly PVC, polyurethane, Saran, or even EVA, to fashion containers or pressure devices.
-These products have numerous applications in the healthcare industry besides holding blood and IV fluids, including in chemotherapy, urology, enteral feeding of patients, laparoscopy, ileostomy, ostomy, and fluid filtering to name a few.
-Despite the fact that these medical products are extremely varied in their applications, the sealing method remains basically the same.
-Essentially, the RF sealing process works in much the same way food can be heated in a consumer microwave oven.
-One of the common characteristics of RF sealing technology and microwave oven technology is that not all plastic materials can be heated in either of these processes.
+RF sealing employs radio-frequency waves to fuse together two or more layers of plastic materials, which are commonly PVC, polyurethane, Saran, or even EVA, to fashion containers or pressure devices.
+These products have numerous applications in the healthcare industry beyond blood and IV fluids, including in chemotherapy, urology, enteral feeding of patients, laparoscopy, ileostomy, ostomy, and fluid filtering.
+Despite the fact that these medical products are extremely varied in their applications, the sealing method remains the same.
+The RF sealing process works in much the same way food can be heated in a microwave oven.
+One of the similarities between RF sealing technology and microwave oven technology is that not all plastic materials can be heated in these processes.

 The RF sealing process

-The end result are seals that possess the same or greater strength as the original plastics materials.
-These seals are acclaimed for their consistency, uniform appearance, and measurement and are almost clear to the naked eye.
-A thin, raised exterior edge is then added to the die, creating a tear seal that the operator can then strip the exterior waste material from the edge of the seal.
+The end result are seals that possess the same or greater strength as the original plastic materials.
+These seals are acclaimed for their consistency, uniform appearance, and are almost clear to the naked eye.
+The tooling die has an exterior edge that creates a tear seal allowing the operator to strip away the excess material outside the seal.
 The end result is an RF sealed medical bag.